dngoins/prompt-eng/MY-REPORT.md

 ![GenI-Banner](https://github.com/genilab-fau/genial-fau.github.io/blob/8f1a2d3523f879e1082918c7bba19553cb6e7212/images/geni-lab-banner.png?raw=true)

+* Authors: [Dwight Goins](http://www.github.com/dngoins)
+* Academic Supervisor: [Dr. Fernando Koch](http://www.fernandokoch.me)

 # Use an LLM to Choose the LLM for a task or best prompt to execute

-1-liner description of your project

-# With the adverse LLM in existence today, it is difficult to choose the best LLM for a task.
+    With the adverse LLM in existence today, it is difficult to choose the best LLM for a task.
 This project aims to use an LLM to choose the best LLM for a task or the best prompt to execute.

-## Overall Goal:
+## Overall Goal

-### Most LLMs will have a 1 line description to explain the overall scope of it function.
+    Most LLMs will have a 1 line description to explain the overall scope of it function.
 LLMs also have a description with examples on how to best use the LLM from a native speaking language.

-### We should be able to use an LLM that will be trained to select the best LLM based on the description, speed, and knowledge base of the LLM.
+    We should be able to use an LLM that will be trained to select the best LLM based on the description, speed, and knowledge base of the LLM.
 The LLM will also generate a prompt for the selected LLM to execute the task.

 ### Hypothesis: There exists a way to use an LLM to choose the best LLM for a task or the best prompt to execute.

-* Authors: [Dwight Goins](http://www.github.com/dngoins)
-* Academic Supervisor: [Dr. Fernando Koch](http://www.fernandokoch.me)

 # Research Question

 Is there a way to use an LLM to choose the best LLM for a task or the best prompt to execute?